safakdinc/nuxt3-component-library/content/docs/2.components/3D-pin.md

     - Slot
     - Description
   props:
-    - name: 'default'
+    - name: "default"
-      description: 'Content for the main card.'
+      description: "Content for the main card."
-    - name: 'pin'
+    - name: "pin"
-      description: 'Content for the pin element.'
+      description: "Content for the pin element."

 Slots:
   head:
     - Slot
     - Description
   props:
-    - name: 'default'
+    - name: "default"
-      description: 'Content for the main card.'
+      description: "Content for the main card."
-    - name: 'pin'
+    - name: "pin"
-      description: 'Content for the pin element.'
+      description: "Content for the pin element."

 Events:
   head:
     - Event
     - Description
   props:
-    - name: 'mouseenter'
+    - name: "mouseenter"
-      description: 'Emitted when the mouse enters the component.'
+      description: "Emitted when the mouse enters the component."
-    - name: 'mouseleave'
+    - name: "mouseleave"
-      description: 'Emitted when the mouse leaves the component.'
+      description: "Emitted when the mouse leaves the component."
 ---

 ## Usage